 Jamie began practicing Yoga in 2011 while dealing with a spinal injury left over from many years of competitive gymnastics.
 It was clear early on that the benefits went beyond the merely physical.
 That's when she decided to devote herself not only to daily Asana practice, but also the philosophy behind the ancient tradition.
 Although Jamie completed her 200 hr Vinyasa certificate in 2014, this was just the beginning of her yoga education.
 She moved to North Carolina, where she developed a disciplined Ashtanga practice under authorized teacher Larry Hobbs, and traveled to India to study intensively under the guidance of Guru Sharath Jois.
 Now back in the States, Jamie is based out of Boulder, CO, where she continues to study under Amy Ippoliti.
 In her teaching, Jamie combines Amy's Anusara alignment principles, the discipline of Ashtanga, and Yogic philosophy into a fun, engaging, and informative experience.

-Lucie Geraci has been active in the yoga community for years as a student and teacher.
-Her mission is to encourage students to explore their unique spirituality through a physical practice.
-With creative, challenging, and “custom fit” classes, Lucie hopes to apply her yoga practice into any flavor of fitness-off the mat and into the world.
+Lucie Geraci has been active in the yoga community for years as a student, teacher, and trainer.
+Explore and expand the boundaries of your body, breath, and consciousness with her creative and challenging classes.
+Lucie hopes to apply her yoga practice into any flavor of fitness--off the mat and into the world!
 She has received her 200-hour certification through Charm City Yoga under Kim Manfredi and Emily Lodge in 2015 and her 300-hour certification in 2016 through Yogaworks under Kim Manfredi and Sarah Cook.

 Meg is a devout student of yoga for over a decade now.
 She feels blessed to share the gift of yoga with beings of all ages and guide others into their own embodiment of wholeness.
 For most of her teenage and young-adult years, Meg struggled with anxiety and depression resulting from PTSD.
 Meg practice is not just an incredible self-nurturing, self-soothing tool, but it also enables her to find the courage and strength within herself to completely heal her trauma.
 Meg specializes in teaching a creative mixture of therapeutic meditation, Vinyasa flow and gentle Yin yoga.
 She also teaches youth stress-management through in-school enrichment programs, leads a variety of transformational workshops, and is also working one-on-one with students looking to transform.
 Her mission is to empower beings of all ages to awaken the confidence and courage to live in wholeness, so they may thrive as their most authentic selves.